myofficetask/Simple_Calculator/README.md

 # Simple_Calculator
-SImple calculator by using python
+Simple calculator by using python